-Common DUI hit-and-run penalties would include fines of up to $10,000 and up to 4 years in state prison if the car accident victim suffered a serious injury or death.
-If, however, the accident caused a minor bodily injury, the intoxicated driver would spend up to a year in jail.
+Common DUI hit-and-run penalties include fines of up to $10,000 and up to 4 years of jail time in state prison if the car accident victim suffered a serious injury or death.
+If the accident caused a minor bodily injury, the intoxicated driver would spend up to a year in jail.

 DUI Accident California First Offense in Van Nuys, CA

-Under California law, consequences of a first-time DUI conviction can also include up to 5 years of DUI probation and mandatory DUI school for several months.
+Under California law, consequences of a first-time DUI conviction can include up to 5 years of DUI probation and mandatory DUI school for several months.
 Depending on the county, community service or labor may also be imposed.